What is WordPress?

 You need to add some tracking code to your website so that Get Clicky can monitor visitors on your site.

 To add his code to your site, I recommend another plugin by the same guy that created the WordPress SEO plugin.
 This one is called "Clicky by Yoast".
-You'll find the settings for the plugin inside the main setting menu of the dashboard navigation.

 Click on the Preferences link over at Get Clicky.
 Copy the Site ID, Site Key, and Admin site key, from the Get Clicky website, and paste them into the Settings of the WordPress plugin.